llatinov/hybrid-rag-query-system/README.md

 ## Information

 A system that answers user questions by querying both a structured database (SQL) and an unstructured text corpus (via vector search).
 The solution uses OpenAI SDK library directly.
+The solution does not use vector database.
+Embeddings and vector search is handled in the code.

 ## Requirements